Effects of violence in mass media: Plato

-Criticisms
+Criticism

-Although organizations such as the American Academy of Pediatrics and the American Psychological Association have suggested that thousands (3500 according to the AAP) of studies have been conducted confirming this link, others have argued that this information is incorrect.
-Rather, only about two hundred studies have been conducted in peer-reviewed scientific journals on television, film, music and video game violence effects.
+Although organizations such as the American Academy of Pediatrics and the American Psychological Association have suggested that thousands of studies (3,500 according to the AAP) have been conducted confirming this link, others have argued that this information is incorrect.
+Rather, only about two hundred studies have been conducted in peer-reviewed scientific journals on the effects of violence depicted in television shows, films, songs and video games.
 Critics argue that about half find some link between media and subsequent aggression (but not violent crime), whereas the other half do not find a link between consuming violent media and subsequent aggression of any kind.

-Criticisms of the media violence link focus on a number of methodological and theoretical problems including (but not limited to) the following:
+Critics of media violence link focus on a number of methodological and theoretical problems including (but not limited to) the following: